 We now discuss the qualitative nature of the correction due to the presence of an irrelevant scaling variable (i) as compared to the effect of resonances (iii).
 In case (i), $\ln\Lambda_{c}=\ln\Lambda(K=K_c)$ will shift in a monotonous way as time increases and converge to its thermodynamic limit $\ln\Lambda_{c}(t=\infty)$ [$\ln\Lambda_{c}(t)=\mathcal{F}_{0,0}+t^{-y}\mathcal{F}_{0,1}$ in the linear regime ($m_{R}=n_{R}=n_{I}=1$)].
 In the case of our three-frequency dynamical system, the data do not always fit such a monotonous evolution model for $\ln\Lambda_{c}(t)$.
 Indeed, for a generic choice of incommensurate periods, the data are found to oscillate around their transient anomalous diffusive dynamics, see Fig.~\ref{fig:oscillambda}.

-We infer that such an oscillating correction to scaling arises in an resonant way: when the frequencies can be approximately related by a simple linear combination (i.e. involving small integers), a resonance occurs.
+We infer that such an oscillating correction to scaling arises in a resonant way: when the frequencies can be approximately related by a simple linear combination (i.e. involving small integers), a resonance occurs.
 This is a rather common phenomenon in multi-frequency dynamical systems.
 The phase and the amplitude of the oscillations in Fig.~\ref{fig:oscillambda} depend on the choice of the phases $\varphi_{2}$ and $\varphi_{3}$ of the time-modulation [see Eq.~(\ref{eq:Kdet})], i.e. on the initial state in Eq.~(\ref{eq:Psi3}).
 From the point of view of the Anderson-like model Eq.~(\ref{eqAndersonmodelKRquasiper}), resonances can be interpreted as correlations in the disordered potential.
-Hence, to perform the standard scaling analysis devised for the Anderson model with uncorrelated disorder \cite{Slevin:PRL99}, we shall retain data only for sufficiently long times and average over different initial conditions, i.e. different quasi-momenta and phases $\varphi_{2}$ and $\varphi_{3}$.
+Hence, to perform the standard scaling analysis devised for the Anderson model with uncorrelated disorder \cite{Slevin:PRL99}, we shall retain data only for sufficiently long times {(say $t\geq1000$)} and average over different initial conditions, i.e. different quasi-momenta and phases $\varphi_{2}$ and $\varphi_{3}$.